NickIsBadatProgramming/commandBased2023/README.md

 commandBased2023 is the base code for Team 5442's 2023 robot.
 It has been proven and tested and will work.

-* Please use the most recent package, the current commit is still indev
+* Please use the most recent release, the current commit is still indev

 **Current Features:**